The Best Orange Dive Watches

 If you know anything about Orient, then you are aware that they have two very similar dive watches – the Mako and Ray.
 You can read all about their intricate differences in this post, but for know, suffice it to say this model also comes in orange!

-As you can see from the image comparison with the Mako above, they are very similar.
+As you can see from the image comparison with the Mako above, the Ray Raven is very similar.